 |

 There are currently no living birch trees along that stretch of the trail, but if you look in the overgrown area between the trail and the road you can still see the stumps with the distinctive white bark and horizontal lenticels, as shown in the photos below.
-There were clearly birch trees here at one time and we may still be able to find all the stumps and count them. ( the stump in this photo has been turn over and three holes have been dug to the south of it 1/28/18)
+There were clearly birch trees here at one time and we may still be able to find all the stumps and count them.

 |